AI Prompting in 2026: A Crash Course

 Part 3: Beyond text

-Modern AI handles images in two directions: it can look at images you upload, and it can generate new ones from a text prompt.
-The two skills are very different.
+Modern AI handles images and audio in both directions: it can read images you upload, listen to recordings, generate new images from text prompts, and produce spoken audio.
+The skills are different across modalities, and worth learning separately.

 Image input.
 AI sees images coarsely.
 It is strong on: